 With a Domain dataset group, you can create recommenders for VIDEO\ON\DEMAND or ECOMMERCE domain use cases.
 Amazon Personalize manages the configuration, training and updating of these recommenders.
-If you start with a Domain dataset group, you can still add custom resources. • With a Custom dataset group, you can create only custom resources.
+If you start with a Domain dataset group, you can still add custom resources.
+You can't create next best action resources, including Actions and Action Interactions datasets, in a domain dataset group. • With a Custom dataset group, you can create only custom resources.
 These including solutions, solution versions, and campaigns.
 For these resources, you have more control over configurations, updates, and retraining.